sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

       }
     },

 #### Full Product Name Type - Product ID

-Product ID has the value type Product ID (product_id_t).
+Product ID (`product_id`) holds a value of type Product ID (`product_id_t`).

 #### Full Product Name Type - Name

+Textual description of the product (`name`) has value type `string` with 1 or more characters.
-Textual description of the product.
-The value of a Full Product Name element should be the product’s full canonical name, including version number and other attributes, as it would be used in a human-friendly document.
-Value type is string with 1 or more characters.
+The value should be the product's full canonical name, including version number and other attributes, as it would be used in a human-friendly document.

 Examples: